-The next course begins August 7th, 2021.
-Only for people who have taken our Hood Herbalism 6-week intro course.
+The next course begins in Fall 2021.
+Only for Hood Herbalism graduates.

 ONLINE herbal education for Black, Indigenous, and People of Color (BIPOC).